 Blueberry Cream Cheese Pastries will remind you of buttery store-bought puff pastry, sweetened cream cheese and juicy blueberries, all drizzled with a tangy lemon glaze.
-These bakery-worthy berry treats will be on your table in 30 minutes or less.
+These bakery-worthy berry treats are made with only 4 ingredients and can be on your table in 30 minutes or less.

 Love Berry Desserts?
 Try Berry Cobbler Cookies, No Bake Berry Delight and Mixed Berry Icebox Cake next.